Garage Door Cable Repair

 Garage Door Cable Replacement

 Garage door cables are a critical part of the operation of your garage door because they pull up the entire weight of the door.
-These cables wrap around cable drums at the top of the door and run down, clipping onto the bottom bracket.
+These cables wrap-around cable drums at the top of the door and run down, clipping onto the bottom bracket.
 They will be located on either side of your door, running vertically with your track.
-In order to function properly, lifting your door and protecting your family from injury, they need to be well maintained.
-This means no fraying or damage which could cause them to snap.
+In order to function properly, lifting your door and protecting your family from injury, cables need to be well maintained.
+This means no fraying or damage that could cause them to snap.
 Any weak spots in the cables could cause major issues for the operation of your garage door and become dangerous.

 Your garage door cables also work closely with your springs to open and close your garage door.
 This means that if one is damaged, it is most likely hurting the other.
 For example, if your spring breaks, that creates added tension for your cables.
-When either of these parts break, you will hear a popping noise as the tension releases.
+When either of these parts breaks, you will hear a popping noise as the tension releases.
 Additionally, if your spring has too much or too little tension, it could cause your cable to come off the drum.
 Loss of tension from any of these problems will make your garage door heavier and more difficult to lift.
 Do not attempt to lift it with the automatic opener because this could cause the motor to burn out.
 You can try to open the door manually, but it could be very difficult and you should always have someone to help you.

 Instead of attempting any repairs or opening the door on your own, call us at 678-960-3360 to schedule an appointment!
 We can replace a garage door cable quickly to fully restore function and safety to your overhead door.
 Trust our trained technicians to complete your garage door cable repair near Buford, Milton, and Buckhead, so you don’t have to worry.
 We can also give you cost estimates over the phone so you know what to expect for a repair appointment with us!

 Loose Garage Door Cable